Ingrid Neel: 2022–24: WTA 125 & 500 titles, top 35

 In July 2022, at Wimbledon with partner Aliona Bolsova, Neel upset multiple major singles and doubles titles holder Samantha Stosur and her partner Latisha Chan in the first round.

 Neel won her first WTA 125 trophy, partnering German Vivian Heisen, at the 2023 Firenze Ladies Open.

 At the 2023 Pan Pacific Open in Tokyo, she won her biggest title to date with Ulrikke Eikeri.

 Neel won her fourth career doubles title at the 2024 Rosmalen Open, partnering Dutch player Bibiane Schoofs.

+2025–26: Return to play, WTA 250 final

+In November 2025, Neel returned to court to play two W35 tournaments with Abigail Rencheli, making semifinals and winning, respectively.

+Neel made her best Grand Slam tournament result at the 2026 Wimbledon Championships, making it to the quarterfinals.